Nirbhayparmar/portfolioWebsite/note.md

 - things to be done are-
-  -- hamburger size
+  -- now hero section and image
-  -- remove checkbox and add transition.
+  -- content